A2rae/CVData/README.md

 Look into individual files for character info.

-'Note'
+>>>Note

-'All the character bios are based in T11 mainly, but have T10 traits mixed in midst of them.
-Referene with discretion'
+>>>All the character bios are based in T11 mainly, but have T10 traits mixed in midst of them.
+Referene with discretion

 For the actual written fics and reference images, check [here](a2chives.carrd.co).